 Commencing from 24 June 2021, the Company entered into an Executive Services Agreement with Mr Rodan comprising an initial annual salary of \$120,000 (plus superannuation) on an indefinite term.
 In addition to the salary, the Company may at any time during the term of Mr Rodan's employment, pay to Mr Rodan an annual short-term incentive.
 Either party can terminate the agreement subject to no notice period (with reason) or a three-month notice period (without reason).
 Mr Rodan is not entitled to any termination payments other than for services rendered at the time of termination and accrued leave entitlements.
+The agreement provided for the grant of 700,000 unlisted options, which were issued during the current financial year.
+Refer to Note 15 to the financial report for full details.
 Under the terms of his appointment as Executive Chairman of the Company Mr Rodan is also entitled to Director's fees of \$55,000 (exclusive of superannuation) per annum.
+Mr Rodan's remuneration is payable from 1 March 2023.

-Andrew Reid - Managing Director (resigned 18 March 2024)
+Andrew Reid - Managing Director

 Commencing from 1 March 2023, the Company entered into an Agreement with Mr Reid comprising an initial annual salary of \$350,000 (plus superannuation) on an indefinite term.
-In addition to the salary, the Company may have at any time during the term of Mr Reid's employment, paid to Mr Reid an annual short-term incentive.
-Either party could have terminated the agreement subject to no notice period (with reason) or a three-month notice period (without reason).
-Mr Reid was not entitled to any termination payments other than for services rendered at the time of termination and accrued leave entitlements.
+In addition to the salary, the Company may at any time during the term of Mr Reid's employment, pay to Mr Reid an annual short-term incentive.
+Either party can terminate the agreement subject to no notice period (with reason) or a three-month notice period (without reason).
+Mr Reid is not entitled to any termination payments other than for services rendered at the time of termination and accrued leave entitlements.
+The agreement also provided for the grant of 7,000,000 unlisted options, which were issued during the current financial year.
+Refer to Note 15 to the financial report for full details.